Table of Contents

 - Aromatherapy oils use cassia essential oil for warming, grounding effects

-Buying Guide: Choosing the Best Cassia Cinnamon Products
+Buying Guide: Choosing Quality Cassia

 Things to Look For

-- Appearance: Sticks should be firm and aromatic; powder should be fine and uniformly colored.
+- Appearance: Sticks should be firm and aromatic; powder should be fine and uniformly colored

 - Smell: Fresh cassia has a strong, sweet-spicy aroma.
-Avoid stale or dusty products.
+Avoid stale or dusty products

-- Organic Certification: Opt for organic products if available to avoid pesticides.
+- Organic Certification: Opt for organic products if available to avoid pesticides

 Top Cassia Cinnamon Picks